ericjj94/my-trello/README.md

 ## AI info

-The components are created with tailwind and Claude.
-This is an experiement on how Next.js works
+The components are created with Tailwind and Claude.
+This is an experiment on how Next.js works

 ## Getting Started